MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-idp-okta.md

 1. Make a note of the **Identity Provider Single Sign-On URL** and download the identity provider's Signing Certificate (X.509).
 You'll need this later.

 1. Back in Salesforce, on the existing Okta single sign-on settings page, make a note of all the settings.
 1. Create a new SAML single sign-on configuration.
 Apart from the **Entity ID** value that must match the custom application's **Audience URI (SP Entity ID)**, configure the single sign-on using the settings you noted earlier.
-You'll need this later when configuring Cloud App Security.
+You'll need this later when configuring Defender for Cloud Apps.
 1. After saving your new application, navigate to **Assignments** page and assign the **People** or **Groups** that require access to the application.

 <a name="idp1-conf-cas-with-okta-app-info"></a>ׂ

-## Step 4: Configure Cloud App Security with the Okta app's information
+## Step 4: Configure Defender for Cloud Apps with the Okta app's information

-1. Back in the Cloud App Security **IDENTITY PROVIDER** page, click **Next** to proceed.
+1. Back in the Defender for Cloud Apps **IDENTITY PROVIDER** page, click **Next** to proceed.

 1. On the next page, select **Fill in data manually**, do the following, and then click **Next**.
     - For the **Single sign-on service URL**, enter the Salesforce **Login URL** you noted earlier.